-How do you choose?
+When we look around us and observe which camera photographers are shooting with, we can pretty much find that all the camera brands and models are represented.
+This tells us that every photographer had certain specific criteria in mind as he or she made a purchase decision.
+Quick question: How do you choose?
 Do you choose based on features on paper?
 Do you choose based strictly on your budget?
 Or, as one person I know, he is always asking me to “tell me which one is the best, money is not a factor?”
-These can all be valid ways of answering this question and we just have to look around to be convinced that every photographer has certain criteria in mind as he or she makes a purchase decision.
-But we want to show you a better criteria.
+We want to show you a better criteria.

 As long-time readers of Photoxels know, we have always insisted that you should stop trying to find and buy the best camera.
 Instead, you need to choose the one that is best for you — at your current abilities, budget and interest.